 Daily medications are to be given within 30 minutes before or after the stated dose time.
 Document immediately that the dose has been given with the time the medication was administered and the initials of the person administering the medication; initial and sign the MAR in the bottom left corner.

 PRN medications are given ‘as needed’.
-Examples include rescue inhalers for students with asthma, Tylenol, EpiPens, Glucagon, and DiaStat.
+Examples include rescue inhalers for students with asthma, Tylenol, injectable epinephrine devices, Glucagon, and DiaStat.
 After administering, document immediately the time given and initial.

 STUDENTS CP09.2241 AP.1